Collaboration

 Handling the large file sizes video productions create at pace

-Enabling effective creative collaboration for both in-house and remote teams
+Enabling effective video collaboration for both in-house and remote teams

 Troubleshooting technical issues across video production platforms, services and apps